What Are Opioids?

 Benzodiazepines (or Benzos) are prescribed primarily for the treatment of anxiety disorders and psychiatric or neurological illnesses.
 In the 2000s, Xanax (the most-commonly prescribed Benzo) was a major drug of abuse.
 Unlike Opioids, Benzos bind to GABA receptors in the brain to calm overactive brain activity – alcohol-like “highs” are also an effect.

-During the Opioid Epidemic, prescriptions for painkillers like OxyContin and Percocet outpaced Xanax prescriptions.
+During the Opioid Epidemic, prescriptions for painkillers like OxyContin and Percocet outpaced Xanax prescription.
 Rates of overdose including Benzos and Opioids quickly climbed around the country.
 Taking both together increases a person’s risk of overdose and can aggravate criminal, psychological, and medical problems many addiction sufferers already experience.

 Mixing Opioids and Cocaine (Speedballing)